 Rosenberg Library has one workstation on the 4th floor, east end, reserved for DSP&S students.
 Students must get the login and password from the office of Disabled Students Programs & Services.
-The trackball for this workstation may be checked out with a CCSF ID card at the East Reference desk.
+The trackball for this workstation may be checked out with a CCSF ID card at the Library Tech Support desk.
 Software available includes Zoomtext, Kurzweil text reader.

 A Sorenson Video Phone is installed inside the Rosenberg Library (stacks) 3rd floor near the elevators

 Alice Statler Library has one computer workstation provided by

 Chinatown North Beach Center Library has one workstation with an Optelec Clearview 300 viewing device available for students with vision impairments to access our print collection.
 A scanner is available for student use, allowing for OCR of print materials to be read aloud via the attached workstation.

 Downtown Center Library has two computer workstations provided by DSP&S, each has attached a small flatbed scanner and headphones along with Internet Explorer, Office 2010 Suite, Kurzweil 3000 and ZoomText 9.1.

 Evans Center Library has 1 computer workstation with Kurzweil software.

 John Adams Center has 2 computer workstations provided by

 DSP&S, each have attached a small flatbed scanner and headphones